-Blended Learning: A combination of online learning, interactive webinars and other activities are required for this course.
+Blended Learning: A combination of online learning, interactive virtual instructor-led workshops and other activities are required for this course.

 - 14 hours of online learning including associated homework that must be completed BEFORE attending the first webinar.

-- It is recommended to complete the online learning as close as possible prior to attending the webinars and no earlier than 6 months prior to attending the webinars.
+- It is recommended to complete the online learning no earlier than 6 months prior to attending the webinars.

-- 7 hours webinar instruction and group activities distributed over a 3 day period (see below for session dates).
+- 7 hours virtual instructor-led workshop instruction and required group activities distributed over a 3-day period (see below for session dates).